gmvoit/ExpCGM/notebooks/MSUEssentials.md

 $$
 \alpha(r) = -\frac{d\ln P}{d\ln r}
 $$
 Here we will use the simplest shape function: A constant value of $\alpha$ resulting in a power-law pressure profile.
-The [MSU Generalizable](MSUGeneralizable) page demonstrates how to implement more complicated shape functions.
+The [MSU Generalizable Notebook](MSUGeneralizable) demonstrates how to implement more complicated shape functions.

-This simple **ExpCGM** model also assumes an NFW gravitational potential:
+This basic **ExpCGM** model also assumes an NFW gravitational potential:
 $$
 \varphi_{\rm NFW} (x) = A_{\rm NFW} \, v_\varphi^2 \, \left[ 1 - \frac {\ln (1+x)}{x} \right]
 $$